 On this page you'll find useful documents and information about your visit to the Trust and the team working in safeguarding and learning disability...

 People with learning disabilities have poorer health and die at a younger age than their non-disabled peers.
 These differences are to an extent avoidable, and are therefore called health inequalities.
-RLBUHT have a Learning Disabilities and Autism Team.
+LUHFT has a Learning Disabilities and Autism Team.
 The aim of our service is to:

 STOMP stands for stopping over medication of people with a learning disability, autism or both with psychotropic medicines.
 It is a national project involving many different organisations which are helping to stop the over use of these medicines.
 STOMP is about helping people to stay well and have a good quality of life.
 We are the first general hospital to support the initiative.